Jail and Inmate Search in Vermont

 Number on parole per 100,000 U.S. adult residents

 The state of Vermont, along with Alaska, Connecticut, Delaware, Hawaii, Rhode, and Island uses a unified prison system combining jail and prison into one entity.
 The current inmate population across all eight facilities in Vermont is roughly 2,000 inmates.
-The Vermont community corrections system is responsible for another 4,904 people on probation and 934 on parole.
+The state community corrections system is responsible for another 4,904 people on probation and 934 on parole.
 Based on one hundred thousand residents, Vermont has a violent crime rate of 158, a property crime rate of 1,694 and an overall incarceration rate of 197.
-It costs Vermont $49,502 per inmate per year.
+It costs the state $49,502 per inmate per year.
 Vermont works off a budget of $155 million with a staff of 1,020 employees.

 |Prison Name||Prison Type|